-The search tool provides a listing of pharmacies in VNS Health Total’s network.
+The online search tool provides a listing of pharmacies in the VNS Health Total’s network.
 These network pharmacies are pharmacies that have agreed to provide prescription drugs to you as a member of the plan.

 - VNS Health Total members must use network pharmacies to get prescription drugs.

 - You must use network pharmacies except in emergency or urgent care situations.